miklevin/MikeLev.in/_posts/2024-10-07-chatgpt-o1-code-review.md

 ---
-title: This Also Becomes Your H1
+title: A ChatGPT o1-Preview Code Review
-permalink: /slug/
+permalink: /chatgpt-o1-preview-code-review/
-description: Becomes your meta description.
+description: Building the next generation of Pipulate with FastHTML has been challenging but rewarding.
+After overcoming hurdles with HTMX and real-time streaming, I'm excited about the potential for powerful local web apps built in Python, easily shareable across platforms.
 layout: post
 ---

+Now it's time to step through the app methodically and look for weak points.
+I still haven't implemented login, as this is a 1-tenant app for now.
+I'll put login in eventually and make sure things like session are implemented in a multi-user friendly way for real web deployment.

-Well, the next generation Pipulate is born.
+The next generation Pipulate is basically born.
 I have overcome some crazy hurdles and feel there shouldn't have been those hurdles because FastHTML is supposed to be so easy for Python people.
 But here's the rub: HTMX, awesome as it is, is weird.
 Updating fragments of a page is full of nuance and subtlety.
 Many things are, but encountering all of it as hurdles to a first project on a new platform can be daunting.
 I had to back up, pivot and refactor more than once.
 But I did it and found a sweet spot.
 A very, very sweet spot.

 Now I'm not doing screenshots and videos here, though that would help a lot with what I'm talking about, but I'm going as fast and furious as I can.
 Working fast